-Marine farms do not necessarily exclude the public as there are often access ways through them that can be navigated.
-However, people may avoid these areas because of navigation difficulties, safety concerns and the reduced aesthetics of the area.
+Marine farms do not necessarily exclude the public.
+They often have access ways through them that can be navigated.
+However, members of the public may avoid these areas because of navigation difficulties, safety concerns and the reduced aesthetics of the area.
 There is a degree of exclusion even if it is not complete exclusion.